-- Joined the Surrey Hills Enterprise Trust to help promote local suppliers and source more local products. - Others as stated in section 2.1 above.
+- Continued our support of the Surrey Hills Enterprise Trust to help promote local suppliers and source more local products. - Placed an emphasis on sourcing local plants and products.
+Over 80% of our plants come from UK nurseries, many of them very close to our Centres. - Others as stated in section 2.1 above.